BatmansButler/GECO-Proposal/project-plan.md

 # Alfred Project Plan
 Version ?.?-Beta

-The first version of Alfred is the minimum viable product.
-It's purpose of the release is to demonstrate how Alfred works to the community to gain feedback, demonstrate to potential investors, and start early marketing efforts toward key clients and influencers in the industry.
-We also hope to develop a small user base that will be transitioned to the released product when it is ready.
+The first version of Alfred demonstrates the minimum viable product to gain feedback, show to potential investors, and start early marketing efforts toward potential clients and key influencers.
+Our goal is to develop and promote protocols that make it safer to self-custody digital assets.
+With our cryptocurrnecy inheritance solution, we aim to develop a user base who cares about security and may be interested in purchasing premium services.

 ## Features
 The release offers a simplified product experience that allows users to:

-- Deploy their personal wallet contracts to the blockchain through a web application
+- Create or sync wallets using our web application
 - Deposit and manage funds in an Alfred wallet
 - Define beneficiaries and executors
 - Set up liveliness monitoring method and parameters
-- Onboard users with KYC if using monitoring that requires collecting PII and transmitting it to a third party
-- Set up third party monitoring, if required
-- Offer payment options and accept payment for monitoring services that are not free
-- Recurring payment processing
-- Handling of payment exceptions
-- Issue test requests that will either execute the **death path** or simulate it.
+- Issue test requests to simulate the inheritance process

-Additional features may include (stretch goals):

-- Multiple payment methods that include credit cards and a pay-by-staking payment method.
-- Integration the inhertance functionality into an existing wallet contract like Gnosis Safe.
+- Integration of the inhertance functionality as a Gnosis Safe app

 ## Other goals
-- Refine the product being offered
+- Refine the product and pricing strategies
-- Explore pricing strategies
 - Refine the marketing and messaging about the product

 ## The workflow of Alfred